StefanoBalbo/stefanobalbo/README.md

 ###

-<p align="left"> Aspiring economist with experience in data science, GIS, econometrics and machine learning, applied in topics such as public policy, education, business and media.
-Currently, contributing to BI analytics, modeling, and research projects.</p>
+<p align="left"> Aspiring economist with experience in data science, GIS, econometrics and machine learning, applied to public policy, education, business and media.
+Currently engaged in BI analytics, predictive modeling, and research projects.</p>

 ###